 Why should kitty be left out?
 After all, she’s part of the family too!
 Giving her leftovers from your plate isn’t the same as making a healthy dish of her very own – created with her unique nutritional needs in mind.

-It’s a lot easier than you might think.
+It’s a lot easier than you might think to feed your cat a homemade, DIY diet.
 You can make excellent cat food from simple ingredients you may already have in your kitchen.
 It’s fast, affordable, and extremely satisfying.

 Why Should You Make Your Own Cat Food?

 - It’s more natural.
 Cats are highly-evolved predators.
-A diet made entirely of commercial foods can satisfy their nutritional needs, but will not satisfy their carnivorous instincts as well as the best home recipes.
+A diet made entirely of commercial cat foods can meet their nutritional needs, but will not satisfy their carnivorous instincts as well as the best home recipes.

 - It’s healthier.
 Kitties have sharp, pointy teeth that were meant to slice and tear through raw meat.
 Processed foods don’t provide the same oral health benefits.
 There are countless health benefits to natural foods.

 - It’s easier to digest.
-As your little predator chomps and chews her way through your delicious meal, signals are sent to her stomach to prepare important gastric acids to aid in digestion.
+As your little predator chomps and chews her way through your delicious meal, signals are sent to her stomach to prepare essential gastric acids to aid in digestion.

 - It’s more fun.
 Kitty will have a lot more fun eating the recipes we’ve prepared on this list – and you’ll have a lot more fun watching her eat!